parnic/node-screenlogic/README.md

 * `interfaceTabFlags` - integer
 * `showAlarms` - integer

-### SLSetCircuitStateMessage
+### SLDeleteScheduleEventById

-Passed as an argument to the emitted `circuitStateChanged` event.
+Passed as an argument to the emitted `deleteScheduleEventById` event.
+Deletes a scheduled event with specified id.

 #### Properties

-* `controllerId` - integer indicating the ID of the controller to send this command to.
-  * Note that while `SLControllerConfigMessage` includes a controllerId, this ID, in my experience, should always be 0.
-* `circuitId` - integer indicating the ID of the circuit to set the state of.
+* `scheduleId` - the scheduleId of the schedule to be deleted
-  * This ID can be retrieved from `SLControllerConfigMessage`'s `bodyArray` property.
-* `circuitState` - integer indicating whether to switch the circuit on (`1`) or off (`0`).

-### SLSetHeatSetPointMessage
+### SLGetGatewayDataMessage

-Passed as an argument to the emitted `setPointChanged` event.
+Passed as an argument to the emitted `gatewayFound` event.
+Contains information about the remote unit's status and access properties.

 #### Properties

+* `gatewayFound` - boolean indicating whether a unit was found
+* `licenseOK` - boolean indicating if the license is valid (I've never seen this be false)
-* `controllerId` - integer indicating the ID of the controller to send this command to.
+* `ipAddr` - string containing the ipv4 address to remotely connect to this unit
-  * Note that while `SLControllerConfigMessage` includes a controllerId, this ID, in my experience, should always be 0.
-* `bodyType` - integer indicating the type of body to set the setpoint of.
-The pool is body `0` and the spa is body `1`.
+* `port` - number containing the port to connect to the unit
-* `temperature` - integer indicating the desired setpoint.
-This is presumably in whatever units your system is set to (celsius or fahrenheit).
+* `portOpen` - boolean indicating whether or not the port is open and able to be connected to
+* `relayOn` - boolean indicating whether the relay is on (unsure what exactly this indicates; it's always been false in my tests)

-### SLSetHeatModeMessage
+### SLGetPumpStatus

-Passed as an argument to the emitted `heatModeChanged` event.
+Passed as an argument to the emitted `getPumpStatus` event.
+Gets information about the specified pump.

 #### Properties

+* `pumpId` - id of pump to get information about, first pump is 0

+#### Return Values

+* `isRunning` - boolean that says if pump is running
+* `pumpType` - 0 if invalid pump id or one of the IntelliFlo constants:
+  * ScreenLogic.PUMP_TYPE_INTELLIFLOVF
+  * ScreenLogic.PUMP_TYPE_INTELLIFLOVS
+  * ScreenLogic.PUMP_TYPE_INTELLIFLOVSF
+* `pumpWatts` - current Watts usage of the pump
+* `pumpRPMs` - current RPMs of the pump
+* `pumpGPMs` - current GPMs of the pump
+* `pumpSetting` - Array of 8 items each containing
+  * `circuitId` - Circuit Id (CircuitId matched data returned by [`SLControllerConfigMessage`](#slcontrollerconfigmessage)'s `getCircuitByDeviceId()`)
+  * `pumpSetPoint` - the set point for this pump/circuit combo (in either RPMs or GPMs depending on the value of `isRPMs`)
+  * `isRPMs` - boolean indicating if the set point is in RPMs (false means it's in GPMs)
+* `pumpUnknown1` - unknown data; always 0
+* `pumpUnknown2` - unknown data; always 255

+### SLGetScheduleData

+Passed as an argument to the emitted `getScheduleData` event.
+Retrieves a list of schedule events of the specified type, either 0 for regular events or 1 for one-time events.

+#### Properties

+* `eventCount` - the number of `events` returned
+* `events` - array containing:
+  * `scheduleId` - the associated scheduleId
-* `controllerId` - integer indicating the ID of the controller to send this command to.
+  * `circuitId` - the circuit this schedule affects
-  * Note that while `SLControllerConfigMessage` includes a controllerId, this ID, in my experience, should always be 0.
-* `bodyType` - integer indicating the type of body to set the setpoint of.
-The pool is body `0` and the spa is body `1`.
+  * `startTime` - the start time of the event, specified as a string in 24-hour time, so, for example, 6:00AM would be '0600' (see [conversion functions](#decodetimetime))
+  * `stopTime` - the stop time of the event, specified as a string in 24-hour time, so, for example, 6:00AM would be '0600' (see [conversion functions](#decodetimetime))
+  * `dayMask` - 7-bit mask that determines which days the schedule is active for, MSB is always 0, valid numbers 1-127 (see [conversion functions](#decodedaymaskmask))
+  * `flags`
+    * bit 0 is the schedule type, if 0 then regular event, if 1 its a run-once
+    * bit 1 indicates whether heat setPoint should be changed
-* `heatMode` - integer indicating the desired heater mode.
+  * `heatCmd` - integer indicating the desired heater mode.
 Valid values are:
     * ScreenLogic.HEAT_MODE_OFF
     * ScreenLogic.HEAT_MODE_SOLAR
     * ScreenLogic.HEAT_MODE_SOLARPREFERRED
     * ScreenLogic.HEAT_MODE_HEATPUMP
     * ScreenLogic.HEAT_MODE_DONTCHANGE
+  * `heatSetPoint` - the temperature set point if heat is to be changed (ignored if bit 1 of flags is 0)
+  * `days` - which days this schedule is active for; this is just the `dayMask` property run through [`decodeDayMask()`](#decodedaymaskmask) for convenience

+### SLGetSystemTime

+Contains information about the system's current time and date.
+Passed as an argument to the emitted `getSystemTime` event.

+#### Properties

+* `date` - `Date` instance representing the current system datetime (preferred, the other properties are derived from this one and provided for backward compatibility purposes)
+* `year` - short representing current system year
+* `month` - short representing current system month (where 1 is January, 2 is February, etc.)
+* `day` - short representing current system day of the month
+* `dayOfWeek` - short representing current system day of the week (where 0 is Sunday and 6 is Sunday)
+* `hour` - short representing current system hour (24-hour time where 0 is midnight, 13 is 1PM, etc.)
+* `minute` - short representing current system minute
+* `second` - short representing current system second
+* `millisecond` - short representing current system millisecond
+* `adjustForDST` - bool indicating whether the system should adjust for daylight saving time or not

 ### SLLightControlMessage